babylonlabs-io/rollup-bsn-contracts/SPEC.md

     // SHOULD: Administrative messages

-    /// Set enabled status of the finality contract.
-    ///
-    /// This message can be called by the admin only.
-    /// If disabled, the finality contract and the BTC staking finality will not be used
-    /// by the rollup.
-Note this should be implemented in the rollup's finality gadget daemon
-    /// program and is not enforced by the contract itself.
-    SetEnabled {
-        enabled: bool,
-    },
     /// Update the admin address.
     ///
     /// This message can be called by the admin only.